How to tell if a bone is fractured or bruised

-Signs of a fracture
+Signs of a bone fracture

 Broken bones are most common in the upper and lower extremities (limbs).
 The upper extremities include the arms, elbows, wrists and fingers and the lower extremities include the legs, knees, ankles and feet.
 Tendon and ligament injuries (sprains and strains) can occur in these areas as well, but do not occur as frequently in children.